AlasdairGray/alasdairgray.github.io/README.md

 Icons can be searched [here](https://fontawesome.com/v6.0/icons?s=solid%2Cbrands).

+Additional academic icons are provided by [academicons](https://jpswalsh.github.io/academicons/).
+There is some duplication with fontawesome; in general the fontawesome icon is used.

 ## Automated Build Process

 The automated build process uses GitHub Actions to automatically generate the static website pages using Jekyll, and then commits them to the `main` branch.
 The GitHub Action is fired whenever there is a commit on the `source` branch on the GitHub server.